THE HISTORY OF SHOE4AFRICA

 Janeth, far left, outside the school, with Miss Jepkoegi after she graduates from our school.

-Celebrating laying the foundation stones in Baringo county for the Shoe4Africa Mary Keitany School
+Celebrating laying the foundation stones in Baringo county for the Shoe4Africa Mary Keitany School.
+Mary and Charles, front row, purple dress seated.

 We are really happy that Alyssa O’Connor has launched a Ruby in the Rift project at the Shoe4Africa Martin Lel secondary school – read about it here on her blog LINK